Design

 Pre-requisites: DESN 368.

-This course continues Front-end web design interfaces, concepts, processes, and techniques from Web Design 1.
-It introduces web programming, JavaScript libraries, and a modern version control process.
-This course establishes an intermediate understanding of HTML, SVG, CSS, JS, and the web-as-a-platform.
+Continues exploration of interfaces, concepts, processes, and techniques for creating Front-end web designed sites, applications, and experiences from Code + Design 1.
+Introduces web programming, JavaScript libraries, and a modern version control process.
+Establishes an intermediate understanding of HTML, SVG, CSS, JS, and the web-as-a-platform.

 DESN 384.
 DIGITAL SOUND.
 5 Credits.

-This course provides a foundation in the techniques of sound design, recording, production and editing for digital media.
-Students will create and record sound files, apply effects and mix and produce a variety of multimedia audio elements using state-of-the-art digital technology.
-Applicable uses include websites, games, multimedia products for promotion and learning, entertainment products and virtual worlds.
+Provides a foundation in the techniques of sound design, recording, production, and editing for digital media.
+Students create and record sound files, apply effects, and mix and produce a variety of multimedia audio elements using state-of-the-art digital technology.
+Applicable uses include websites, games, multimedia products for promotion and learning, entertainment products, and virtual worlds.

 DESN 396.
 EXPERIMENTAL COURSE.
 1-5 Credits.